|

 use a Field Effect Transistor (an FET), the circuit layout is almost

-identical to the Audion layout of the early radios.
+identical to the electron tube layout of the early radios.
 The FET

 circuit shown below works on exactly